Patient education: Aspirin in the primary prevention of cardiovascular disease and cancer (Beyond the Basics)

 Experts believe that the protective benefits of aspirin for cardiovascular disease and cancer occur at doses of 75 to 100 milligrams a day.
 (For comparison, a standard bottle of aspirin that you might buy at a drug store to treat pain has pills that each contain 325 milligrams.)
 While 75 to 100 milligrams doses seem to offer all the benefit possible for cardiovascular disease, it’s not as clear which dose would be best for cancer prevention.
-For cancer prevention, higher doses might be better.
-On the other hand, the risk of bleeding goes up as you increase the dose.
+For cancer prevention, the optimal dose is unclear but we know the risk of bleeding goes up as you increase the dose.
 Given the tradeoffs, we suggest that people using aspirin for primary prevention take 75 to 100 milligrams a day.

 WHO SHOULD TAKE ASPIRIN FOR PRIMARY PREVENTION?

 To summarize, a number of studies suggest that daily, low-dose aspirin reduces the risk of heart attack, cancer, and death in people who do not already have a history of cardiovascular disease or cancer.
-However, daily aspirin also increases the risk of major bleeding (figure 2).
+However, daily aspirin also increases the risk of major bleeding.